burlachenkok/exploring-python3/python3-note.md

 7. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

-Finally please take a look into materials from [references](#references) section of this document.
+Finally please take a look at materials from [references](#references) section of this document.

 # Backgrounds

 ## How Typical Compute Device is Working

-It's important to understand that computational devices do not execute code in Java, C#, Matlab, or Python.
+It's important at least to understand that computational devices do not execute code in Java, C#, Matlab, or Python.
 Computers can not do it.
 The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA).

 A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments and writing results memory.
 Memory provides the storage of input and output results.
 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
-Finer details about how computers work in details can be obtained from *System Architecture*, *Performace Engineering* courses and books.
+Finer details about how computers work in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.

-## Programming Languages Taxonomy
+## Programming Languages Taxonomy in CS

 There are a lot of programming languages these days.
-One way to analyze programming languages is from the angle of the implemented type system (types are objects and operations with them, and this concept is close by to the concept of Algebras in mathematics, even in mathematics Alebra operations is closed under the underlying set and for types it's not necessary the case):
+One way to analyze programming languages is from the angle of the implemented type system (**types** are objects and operations with them, and this concept is close by to the concept of Algebras in mathematics, even in mathematics Algebra operations are closed under the underlying set and for **programming language types** it's not necessary the case):

 * **Static Type System** - statically typed system languages are those in which type checking is done at compile time.
 * **Dynamic Type System** - dynamically typed languages are those in which type checking is done at runtime (execution time).
 * **Strong Type System** or **Strong Type safety** - implicit type casting is prohibited.
 * **Weak Type System** or **Weak Type safety** - implicit type casting is allowed.

 C and C++ have a *Strong Static Type System*.
-Examples of Languages with *Weak Type System* are JavaScript and Perl.
+Examples of Languages with *Weak Type System* are [JavaScript](https://www.w3schools.com/js/default.asp) and [Perl](https://www.perl.org/books/beginning-perl/).

 Ruby and Python have a *Strong Dynamic Type System*.
+This means that:
-This means that types are inferred at runtime (dynamic type system), but implicit conversions between types are not allowed (strong type system).
+* Types are inferred at runtime (Dynamic Type System).
+* Implicit conversions between types are not allowed (Strong Type System).

-## What is Object Orientated Programming (OOP)
+## What is Object Orientated Programming (OOP) in CS

 Object-Orientated-Programming requires some special way to organize code, but it does not force to have a `class` keyword in Language.
 Please check this Appendix if you're curious about what is OOP from a Computer Science point of view: [C++ Technical Note/Object Orientated Design
 ](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design).

 # Philosophy of Python

-If you want to understand some hidden principles built-in Python language then after having a workable version of Python Interpreter read the output from the following command, which Python developers have left ad Paschal egg:
+If you want to understand some hidden principles built in Python language then after having a workable version of Python Interpreter read the output from the following command, which Python developers have left as Paschal Egg:
 ```bash
 python -c "import this"
 ```
 This provides a point of view of the world from the point of view of Python.

-# If you arrived at Python from C++
+# If Arriving at Python from C++

 ## About Events
-Some programming languages like C# contain native support of event-based communication between objects to support Object Orientated Programming, however, Python (and C++) programming language does not contain a native event-based system, even though there are frameworks on top of it that supports that (for example Qt).
+Some programming languages like [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) contain native support of event-based communication between objects to support Object Orientated Programming, however, Python (and [C++](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md)) programming language does not contain a native event-based system, even though there are frameworks on top of it that support that (for example [Qt](https://www.qt.io/)).

 ## Meaning of Object

 There is a clash of terminology if you have a C++, Java, or C# background.

 In Python, everything that takes up memory in some form is called the **object**.
 In other languages (Java, C#, C++) object is an instance of the class.

 So an object in Python terminology is:
 * Class instances